Operator models for meromorphic functions of bounded type: Introduction

 Second, we draw attention to the fact that the representation provided in equation \eqref{Helsonsrep} extends Helson’s representation for functions with real boundary values \cite[Theorem 3.1.]{articleRealpositive}.
 When $f$ is such a function, $(h_1)_{|\C^+}$ and $(h_2)_{|\C^+}$ become inner functions, and the associated spaces $\mathcal{B}(h_1)$ and $\mathcal{B}(h_2)$ are (essentially) model spaces.
 In order to establish this representation, we show that two $\mathcal{B}(h)$-spaces intersect trivially if and only if the symbols are relatively prime.
 It's important to note that $B(h)$-spaces are, in general, not isomorphic to de Branges-Rovnak spaces, where an analogous statement does not hold.
 In any case, these results in their full generality appear to be new, and we believe that they hold independent interest.

-Lastly, our construction of $D_w$ reveals an interesting interplay between point evaluations, difference-quotients, and conjugations.
+Lastly, our construction of $D_w$ reveals an interesting interplay between point evaluations, difference-quotients and products of functions.
 We use this interplay to analyse the structure of $A$.
 Specifically, it is shown that there exists a fundamental decomposition $\mathcal{L}(f)=\mathcal{K}_+ [+] \mathcal{K}_-$ such that the relations

 are closed simple symmetric operators with deficiency index $(1,1)$.
-Relations satisfying such a decomposition property have been extensively studied in the past \cite{article36278}, \cite{article43879}, \cite{article55}.
 Conversely, we show that a realization involving a relation with such a decomposition property corresponds to a function of bounded type.
+Relations satisfying such a decomposition property are called partially fundamentally reducible and have been extensively studied in the past (see e.g. \cite{article36278}, \cite{article43879} and \cite{article55}).
+It is important to note that these relations are relatively ``close'' to self-adjoint relations on Hilbert spaces.
+More precisely, let $A$ be a partially fundamentally reducible relation in a \emph{Krein space} $\mathcal{K}=\mathcal{K}_+ [+] \mathcal{K}_-$.
+Then there exists a self-adjoint relation $A_0$ in the \emph{Hilbert space} $ \mathcal{K}_+ \oplus (- \mathcal{K}_-)$ such that the resolvent of $A$ is a one-dimensional perturbation of the resolvent of $A_0$ (see \cite[Theorem 4.7]{article55}).

 This article is structured as follows.
 Since we use quite advanced results from various fields of complex analysis and operator theory, we decided to include an extensive preliminary section, that is Section 2.
-While the content of this section isn't original in a strict sense, it remains integral to comprehending the article, as we present some well-known concepts in a new light.
+While the content of this section isn't original in a strict sense, it is important for the understanding of this article as we present some well-known concepts in a new light.
 In Section 3, we construct minimal realizations based on the representation given by \eqref{Helsonsrep}, with its proof to be presented in Section 4.
 Moving forward, in Section 5 we study the constructed relations and in Section 6 we discuss some illustrative examples.